 You can use the Norwood Scale to assess the extent of your hair loss even after a hair transplant:

 In theory, you can have as many hair transplants as you need until you deplete the safe donor area.
 So you might be able to have three or four hair transplants, especially if you have particularly dense hair.
-Find out how many hair transplants you can have.

 Learn more about Wayne Rooney’s hair transplant.